Fire at Fayetteville apartment complex displaces more than 30

 The fire at Stewarts Creek Apartments on Willowbrook Drive happened Wednesday morning around 12:45.

-Red Cross workers are currently helping the families displaced.
+Red Cross workers are currently helping the families that were displaced.
 The cause of the fire is yet not known.

 Fire at Fayetteville apartment complex displaces more than 30